Mississippi John Hurt

-John Smith Hurt (March 8, 1893 – November 2, 1966), better known as Mississippi John Hurt, was an American country blues singer and guitarist.
+John Smith Hurt (March 8, 1893 – November 2, 1966), known as Mississippi John Hurt, was an American country blues singer, songwriter, and guitarist.

-Raised in Avalon, Mississippi, Hurt taught himself to play the guitar around the age of nine.
-He worked as a sharecropper and began playing at dances and parties, singing to a melodious fingerpicked accompaniment.
-His first recordings, made for Okeh Records in 1928, were commercial failures, and he continued to work as a farmer.

-Dick Spottswood and Tom Hoskins, a blues enthusiast, located Hurt in 1963 and persuaded him to move to Washington, D.C.
-He was recorded by the Library of Congress in 1964.
-This helped further the American folk music revival, which led to the rediscovery of many other bluesmen of Hurt's era.
-Hurt performed on the university and coffeehouse concert circuit with other Delta blues musicians who were brought out of retirement.
-He also recorded several albums for Vanguard Records.

-Hurt returned to Grenada in 1966, where he died at the age of 73.

-Material recorded by him has been re-released by many record labels.
-His songs have been recorded by Bob Dylan, Dave Van Ronk, Jerry Garcia, Beck, Doc Watson, John McCutcheon, Taj Mahal, Bruce Cockburn, David Johansen, Bill Morrissey, Gillian Welch, The Be Good Tanyas, Josh Ritter, Chris Smither, Guthrie Thomas, Parsonsfield, and Rory Block.

 Biography

 Early years

+John Hurt was born in Teoc, Carroll County, Mississippi and raised in Avalon, Mississippi.
+His parents, Isom and Mary, had both been slaves and as was common after the Civil War, they continued working on the same plantation, now as sharecroppers, for the same owner.
-Hurt was born in Teoc, Carroll County, Mississippi, and raised in Avalon, Mississippi.
-He taught himself to play guitar at the age of nine, stealthily playing the guitar of William Henry Carson, a friend of his mother Mary Jane's, who often stayed at the Hurt home while courting a woman who lived nearby.
-As a youth, he played old-time music for friends and at dances.
-He worked as a farmhand and sharecropper into the 1920s.

-His fast, highly syncopated style of playing was meant for dancing.
+John taught himself to play guitar at the age of nine.
+To earn extra money, his mother took in boarders.
+One of them, William Henry Carson, who played a guitar and was a friend of John's mother, often stayed at the Hurt home while courting a woman who lived nearby.
+When no one was around, John would play Carson's guitar.
+As a youth, he played old-time music for friends and at dances or at the local general store.
+His syncopated playing style was ideal for dancing.

+He worked as a farmhand and sharecropper, sometimes working for the railroad into the 1920s.
 On occasion, a medicine show came through the area.
 Hurt recalled that one wanted to hire him: "One of them wanted me, but I said no because I just never wanted to get away from home."

+First recordings

 In 1923, he played with the fiddle player Willie Narmour as a substitute for Narmour's regular partner, Shell Smith.

-First recordings

-When Narmour got a chance to record for Okeh Records as a prize for winning first place in a 1928 fiddle contest, he recommended Hurt to Okeh producer Tommy Rockwell.
-After auditioning "Monday Morning Blues" at his home, Hurt took part in two recording sessions, in Memphis and New York City.
+When Narmour won first place in a fiddle contest in 1928 and got a chance to record for Okeh Records, he recommended Hurt, who by that time had a good reputation, to Okeh producer Tommy Rockwell.
+After auditioning "Monday Morning Blues" at his home, Hurt took part in two recording sessions where he recorded 20 songs, in Memphis and New York City.
 While in Memphis, he recalled seeing "many, many blues singers ...
 Lonnie Johnson, Blind Lemon Jefferson, Bessie Smith, and lots, lots more."
 Hurt described his first recording session:

-Hurt attempted further negotiations with Okeh to record again, but his records were commercial failures.
+The records sold modestly well, not only with the black community but also among southern whites.
+Hurt attempted further negotiations with Okeh to record again but Okeh declined since his record sales were only modest.
 Okeh went out of business during the Great Depression, and Hurt returned to Avalon and obscurity, working as a sharecropper and playing at local parties and dances.